BerndHessling/ShinyQC/README.md

 4. Track the raw file processing in the R-Studio console and wait until it's finished.
 The console should print the following statements:

 ```
-Found file Orbi1_160130_BSA_01*.raw
+Found file Orbi1_160130_BSA_01.raw
 Start maxquant analysis of file Orbi1_160130_BSA_01
 Finished MQ search file Orbi1_160130_BSA_01
 Finished writing QC-pdf for Orbi1_160130_BSA_01
 No more raw files to process; check again in 2 min
 ```
-5.

-## Configuring the PeptidesOfInterest.txt and borders.txt

-**These two files should be configured after the first analysis of a SampleType specific raw file:**
+# <a name="head5"></a> Setting up individual parameter files for each SampleType

+The SampleType folders contain two files which need to be configured, the "PeptidesOfInterest.txt" and the "borders.txt".

 1. PeptidesOfInterest.txt:

     +	The PeptidesOfInterest.txt file contains peptides that can be manually controlled over all analyzed runs to check e.g. retention time, score or intensity of these peptides.
     +	To specify these peptides copy the Modified sequence and Charge from the evidence.txt file in that file.

+    ```
+    evidence.txt files can be found after a first MaxQuant analysis of a raw file in the folder:
+    D:/QC-software/BSA/Orbi1_160130_BSA_01.raw
+    ```

     +	Make sure to choose peptides that are well suited for your quality control (e.g. avoid peptides bearing Methionine which can be oxidized and therefore vary in intensity, choose peptides occurring in only one charge state…).
     +	Make sure to keep format as .txt and don’t change the file name.